-The agricultural output of the region is a total of agricultural products and agricultural services produced by agricultural entities of the region and inseparable non-agricultural secondary activities.
+The agricultural output of the Region is a total of agricultural products and agricultural services produced by agricultural entities of the Region and inseparable non-agricultural secondary activities.
 The basic methodological tool to measure the output is so-called regional economic accounts for agriculture.

 The utilised agricultural area shall mean land regularly utilised for cultivation of agricultural crops.
-It includes arable land, hop gardens, vineyards, gardens, orchards, permanent grasslands, and other permanent crops.
+It includes arable land including fallows, hop gardens, vineyards, gardens, orchards, permanent grasslands, and other permanent crops.
+A fallow is arable land that lies fallow; during the surveyed year, it is not used for production of agricultural crops.

 Areas under crops, measured by their surveys taken as at 31 May, shall mean agricultural land areas, which have been sown or planted in spring of the given year, areas of winter crops sown in autumn of the previous year, and areas of multiple-year crops cultivated on lands sown in previous years.
-Areas under crops do not include fallows.

 The harvest represents the total quantity of a crop harvested at standard moisture and purity.
-The total harvest of fodder crops on arable land, of red clover, and of lucerne have been given as hay since 2016.
-The harvest of green and silage maize is given as green crop.
-Since 2017 the fodder crops harvest has been given with the determined moisture content, which is 15% for clover, 15% for lucerne, and 65% for green and silage maize.
+The fodder crops harvest has been given with the determined moisture content since 2017; it is 15% for clover, 15% for lucerne, and 65% for green and silage maize.
 The per hectare yield is the ratio of harvest to the harvested area.
 The harvested area is equal to the areas under crops, except for grain maize, green maize, maize for silage, permanent grasslands areas, and also vegetables since 2018.
 The number of fruit trees and bushes includes fruit trees and bushes of all age categories dedicated for the fruit production.